BlaXun/RandomShapeGenerator/README.md

 # RandomShapeGenerator
-Creates "random" shapes by combining modified subimages.
+Creates "random" shapes by combining modified subimages and saves the shapes to your HDD (as png) for usage.
 Draws an outline, inner-shadow and texturizes the output.
 Customizable behavior.
 GameMakerStudio2 Project

 **Instructions**<br/>